Cairi-S/tom-poulson/README.md

 ## EXISTING FEATURES ##

 **Header Logo** - Appears on every page making the brand easily identifiable.
 The logo will react as users have come to expect - clicking on it will return them to the Home screen.

 **Header Navigation Bar** - Appears on every page and creates quick and easy navigation to all areas of the website.
+The page that the user is currently visiting is easily identifiable by being underlined.
+When the user moves to select a different page the mouse position will be hightlighted by inverting the background and text colors.

 **Footer Copyright Information** - Appears on every page to protect the business copyright.